-With even more diversity, the Tallgrass Prairie Preserve near Pawhuska is home to a huge number of different kinds of plants and animals.
-It’s also the largest protected area of tallgrass prairie in the world.
-Bring your binoculars and take a walk on the wild side to spend the day with one of the largest herds of bison in the country, as well as white-tailed deer, bobcats, armadillos, beavers, woodchucks, badgers and coyotes.
-Bring your camera and capture some of these majestic creatures on film to preserve your memories.
+As the largest protected area of tallgrass in the world, the Tallgrass Prairie Preserve near Pawhuska is home to a huge number of different kinds of plants and animals.
+Bring your binoculars and take a walk on the wild side while you view the largest herds of bison in the country, as well as white-tailed deer, bobcats, armadillos, beavers, woodchucks, badgers and coyotes.

-Oklahoma is a birder's paradise with plenty of opportunities to watch eagles, search for feathered friends while on a trek through a state park and witness the rare Lesser Prairie Chicken.
+Look to the Oklahoma skies for your opportunities to watch eagles, falcons, scissortail flycatcher and more.
 Head to Oklahoma’s lakes and rivers, including the Three Rivers Wildlife Management Area in Broken Bow, to see quail, turkeys, waterfowl and maybe even some river otters.
 Alabaster Caverns State Park is home to several species of cave dwellers including the Cave Myotis and Mexican Free-tailed bats.
 With an abundance of beauty and wildlife, animal lovers flock to Oklahoma for a one-of-a-kind wildlife experience.